 Common Core State Standards Assessment (Smarter Balanced)

-California joined the Smarter Balanced Assessment Consortium (SBAC) as a governing state on June 9, 2011.
-The SBAC is a national consortium of 25 states working collaboratively to develop a student assessment system aligned to a common core of academic content standards.
-Of those, California is one of 21 governing states, which allows decision-making participation.
+California joined the Smarter Balanced Assessment Consortium (Smarter Balanced) as a governing state on June 9, 2011.
+Smarter Balanced is a national consortium of 23 states and the U.S. Virgin Islands working collaboratively to develop a student assessment system aligned to a common core of academic content standards.
+Of those, California is one of 22 governing states, which allows decision-making participation.